Find Affordable College Courses

 Berrien Springs, MI

 Andrews University came in at #10 in this year’s edition of the Most Popular Social Work Master’s Degree Schools in Michigan ranking.
-Located in the fringe town of Berrien Springs, Andrews is a private not-for-profit school with a small student population.
+Located in the fringe town of Berrien Springs, Andrews is a private not-for-profit college with a small student population.

 About 67% of the students majoring in social work at the school are women while 33% are male.